yash-k9/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-Prediction Model for Heart-Disease prediction
+Prediction Model for Heart-Disease prediction.
+Built model using Pandas, SKlearn.
+Random Forest Regeressor is used.